shahriar-rahman/EDA-Amazon-Books-Reviews/README.md

-# EDA Civil Engineering Concrete Dataset
+# EDA Amazon Books Reviews
 ==============================

-### An Exploratory Analysis of the characteristic properties of Concrete Using a Civil Engineering Dataset.
+### An exploratory analysis of the Amazon Book Reviews.

 Project Organization
 ------------

     ├── LICENSE
-    ├── Makefile          				<- Makefile with commands
+    ├── Makefile          				<- Makefile with commands.
     ├── README.md             	<- The top-level README for developers using this project.
     ├── data
 	|
+	|
+    ├── features                		<- Set of files to construct a more readable and useable data.
+	|   |── data_filtering.py		<- Script that filters through the data and keeps important features.
+	|   |── data_processing.py   <- File where data is cleaned and visually analyzed for its distribution.
+	|   |── data_inspection.py    <- Script to observe and search for patterns and relationship among various features.
+	|   └── nlp.py                     <- Text from the review features are processed and analyzed for better intuition.
     │
 	|
-    ├── features                <- Scripts to construct a more readable features │
-	|
-    ├── figures            	<- Generated graphics and figures to be used in reporting │
+    ├── figures            				<- Generated graphics and figures to be used in reporting (includes IDE and Notebooks generated graphs).
     │
-    ├── notebooks          	<- Optional script for Jupyter Notebooks for better visualization │
     │
+    ├── notebooks          			<- Additional script for Jupyter Notebooks for better visualization.
+    │
+	│
     ├── requirements.txt    		<- The requirements file for reproducing the analysis environment, e.g.
     │                         				    generated with `pip freeze > requirements.txt`
     │
     ├── setup.py           			<- makes project pip installable (pip install -e .) so src can be imported
 	|
     │
 	|
-    ├── visualization           <- Scripts to create exploratory and results oriented visualizations │
+    ├── visualization           		<- Create exploratory and results oriented visualizations
+	|   |── analysis_charts.py		<- Script to better facilitate abstractions for generating simple graphs.
+	|   └── mining_charts.py		<- Can be used to generate a more specific type of graph to be utilized during data inspection.
     │
     └── tox.ini            				<- tox file with settings for running tox; see tox.readthedocs.io

 --------

 ## Modules Required:
 • pandas 2.0.0

+• plotly 5.15.0

 • missingno 0.5.2

+• vaderSentiment 3.3.2

+• spacy 3.5.3

 • matplotlib 3.7.1

 • seaborn 0.12.2

+• wordcloud 1.9.2